dark7torm/graphicsClone/Assignment1_CPlusPlus_and_Debugging/README.md

 *TODO*: Please edit the following information in your assignment

 * Name: Ren Taguchi
 * How many hours did it take you to complete this assignment?
+5
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+I collaborated/shared ideas with with Nagi Aboushaca
 * Did you use any external resources?
+Resources mainly to setup SDL2
   * (tbd if any)
   * (tbd if any)
   * (tbd if any)
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?
+I definitely think the last part was the most interesting, the only thing I'd change is maybe touch on string streams during part 2 since that was really useful during part 4.

 # Assignment